Greenmamba29/genspark-ai-search-privacy/INTEGRATION_COMPLETE.md

 ## Executive Summary

-The SimStudio integration has been successfully implemented in GenSpark-AI-Search, providing **enhanced offline capabilities**, **privacy-first AI processing**, and **comprehensive model management**.
+The SimStudio integration has been successfully implemented in Grahmos-AI-Search, providing **enhanced offline capabilities**, **privacy-first AI processing**, and **comprehensive model management**.
 The core architecture is fully functional and ready for the next phase of development.

 ## ✅ What's Been Accomplished